polyactis/pegaflow/README.md

 # Pegasus Workflow Management System Python3 API
-Pegapy3 is a package of the Python3 APIs for Pegasus WMS (http://pegasus.isi.edu/).
+Pegaflow is a package of the Python(2&3) APIs for Pegasus WMS (http://pegasus.isi.edu/).
 Pegasus offers Python2 support only.

-Pegapy3 also contains a helper class, Workflow.py, for users to inherit.
+Pegaflow also contains a helper class, Workflow.py, for users to inherit.
 It simplifies the Pegasus workflow writing.

 Pegasus allows a developer to connect dependent computing jobs into a DAG (Directed Acyclic Graph) and starts jobs according to the dependency.

-Pegasus jobs do NOT support UNIX pipes. [shell/pipeCommandOutput2File.sh](pegapy3/shell/pipeCommandOutput2File.sh) is offered to redirect the output (stdout) of a program to a file. shell/ contains a few other useful shell scripts.
+Pegasus jobs do NOT support UNIX pipes. [pegaflow/shell/pipeCommandOutput2File.sh](pegaflow/shell/pipeCommandOutput2File.sh) is offered to redirect the output (stdout) of a program to a file. shell/ contains a few other useful shell scripts.

-* The DAX API (Versions 3) and the helper class Workflow.py
+* The DAX API (v3) and the helper class Workflow.py
 * The monitoring API
 * The Stampede database API
 * The Pegasus statistics API